Rules of Hybrid Rugby incorporating

 - Teams in attack are required to score or kick during the sixty (60) second period otherwise a turnover and a penalty against the side caught in possession occurs, resulting in a free kick.
 NB – The player in possession at the end of the sixty (60) second period is the only player permitted to score a try in this phase unless the ball has been kicked prior to the sixty (60) second period.

-- The Code Clock is reset after all penalties, scrums and restarts.
+- The Shot Clock is reset after all penalties, scrums and restarts.

 - Upon recommencement of play, the rules are determined by the field position of the now attacking side.

 - Defending players are required to stand no closer than five (5) metres from the line of the ball after the completion of a tackle, excluding players involved in the tackles and rucks.
 This rule applies to both ‘Play the Ball’ and ‘Ruck and Maul’ (5 metre rule).

 - Under the ‘Ruck and Maul’ rule whereby a team has gained possession from an infringement the advantage is deemed to have been exhausted after two phases of play.
 The referee will rule at his discretion to resume play at the place of the original infringement or signal play on.
 (Advantage Rule).

 - The team of a player who kicks the ball from within his own (defending) half, into touch within twenty (20) metres from his opponent’s try-line, is awarded the throw in at the line out on their opponents (20) metre line.
 The ball must first bounce in the field of play before entering touch (50/20 Rule).